djalbat/yapp/README.md

 ### Overall styles

-A handful of overall CSS properties, mainly relating to fonts colours, can be overridden directly.
+A handful of overall CSS properties, mainly relating to font colours, can be overridden directly.
 The most elegant way to do this is with programmatic styles.
 You can take the following approach, for example:

 ```
 "use strict";